 Some children may need a social worker due to safeguarding or welfare needs.
-Children may need this help due to abuse and/or neglect and/or exploitation and/or complex family circumstances.
+Children may need this help due to abuse, neglect and complex family circumstances.
 Local authorities should share the fact a child has a social worker, and the DSL should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
 There are clear powers to share this information on both LAs and schools.